 The Slice Tool: Divide and Conquer Your Ideas

-Learn how to use Slice to trim, cut and erase your sketch.
+Learn how to use Slice to edit, trim and erase your sketch.

 A true destructive eraser has been high on our feature request list.
 Vectors are quite different than pixels - mathematically, they are lines with direction and force, and graphically, they have “path data” such as velocity and pressure saved for each stroke.
 Pixels are more like a paint that you apply to a canvas or background.